 I’ve finally made it to my first country from the Indian subcontinent!
-I’ll admit that Indian food isn’t something I really enjoyed growing up.
-I don’t have a problem with spicy food and I don’t think I ever have, but I just didn’t like some of the flavor combinations, especially the sweeter ones.
-But since then, I’ve found I do enjoy some Indian-style dishes, and I was excited to discover some more I like this week.
+I’ll admit that this isn’t the kind of food I enjoyed growing up.
+I don’t think I ever had a problem with spicy food; I just didn’t like some of the flavor combinations.
+However, I have found I do enjoy some Indian-style dishes more recently and I was excited to discover some food from Bangladesh that I could enjoy.

 This was the first week I went to Reddit to ask the country I’m cooking food from what they think I should make.
 I got some good feedback, and I’m going to try and do this for every country moving forward.
 Hopefully, I’ll even be able to get some good authentic recipes this way!